Chart Color Schemes

 Greystanes - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Greystanes-South has high cultural diversity, with 32.6% of its population born overseas and 40.2% speaking a language other than English at home.
-Christianity is the predominant religion in Greystanes-South, comprising 72.0%, compared to 45.1% across Greater Sydney as of 2016 Census data.
-The top three represented ancestry groups are Australian (17.8%), Other (17.2%), and English (13.6%).
+Greystanes-South has a high level of cultural diversity, with 32.6% of its population born overseas and 40.2% speaking a language other than English at home.
+Christianity is the predominant religion in Greystanes-South, comprising 72.0% of people, compared to 45.1% across Greater Sydney.
+The top three ancestry groups are Australian (17.8%), Other (17.2%), and English (13.6%).

 Frequently Asked Questions - Diversity